skimask9/django_weather_app/README.md

 # django_weather_app
-Simple weather app using django , openweather api Before start you should get yours key for using openweather's api
+Simple weather app on Django.
+Before start you should get yours key for using openweather's api